bladeacer/mnemosync/README.md

 # mnemosync

-A CLI tool that lets you add folders to backup periodically to a target Git repository.
+A CLI tool that lets you add folders to backup manually to a target Git repository.

 The name is inspired by the Greek Goddess of memory Mnemosyne.